Content tagged with: education welfare service

 Children missing education are children of compulsory school age who are not registered pupils at a school and are not receiving suitable education otherwise than at a school.
 Children missing education are at significant risk of underachieving, being victims of harm, exploitation or radicalisation, and becoming NEET (not in education, employment or training) later in life.

 There is a clear link between attendance and attainment.
 Being in school is important to a child’s achievement, wellbeing, and wider development.
 Evidence shows that the students with the highest attendance throughout their time in school gain the best GCSE and A Level results.

-The Attendance and Pupil Welfare Service works with schools, parents and carers, pupils and other agencies to reduce unnecessary absences from school.
+The Attendance and Pupil Welfare Service work with schools, parents and carers, pupils and other agencies to help reduce unnecessary absences from school.

 A child taking part in any performance which can include (but is not limited to) TV appearances, filming, theatre, sporting activities or modelling will require a chaperone.
 Chaperones act in 'loco parentis' and should exercise the care which a parent would be expected to give that child.